Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 In addition to having continuous communication, the remote journal helps in those cases in which one is blocked without knowing it, I call it the "hidden blocker".

-### The hidden blocker
+### 🥷 The hidden blocker

 Engineers are proud creatures, and sometimes they are not even aware when they are blocked by a hidden blocker.

-> Typically a hidden blocker is when someone is approaching a solution from an overly complex direction, because of inexperience with that specific problem or with the system or something else altogether.
+> __Typically a hidden blocker is when someone is approaching a solution from an overly complex direction, because of inexperience with that specific problem or with the system or something else altogether.__

 Having the journal for wrapping up one's thoughts and additionally sharing them with others, like with a rubber duck, exposes the hidden blocker and allows others to tackle it.

 This helps keep the work smooth and reduces massively the frustration, especially for newly onboarded members.

-### "One talks and the others listen"
+### 📢 "One talks and the others listen"

 I've been told that in the dailies, there's the good point of "one talks and the others listen" that makes it easier to call for help.